kookmin-sw/capstone-2025-13/API.md

 Update quest progress

 - Description

-Updates the progress of a quest for the authenticated user
+            Updates the progress of a quest for the authenticated user.
+            Required parameter is quest (unique) id.
+            AccessToken is required for all of this part of endpoints on Authorization header.

 #### RequestBody